 Some top online therapy programs offer different subscription plans to make counseling more affordable.
 Some private therapists who provide online counseling offer a sliding scale, with some willing to lower costs as much as 50 percent.

 The other place to check is with your EAP.
 Many employers offer mental health benefits as part of their EAP package.

 Finally, community-based behavioral health clinics offer free or low cost services to anyone who qualifies.

 Plenty of research supports the effectiveness of online therapy.
 In general, live video calls are most similar to face-to-face therapy sessions and offer the most benefit.

 Many people appreciate the variety of available communication formats, such as text, video calls, and chat rooms.
 A 2019 study suggests psychotherapy platforms offering several digital communication options can effectively treat depression.

-According to research from 2017, internet-based CBT is an economical and effective way to treat several mental health conditions, including phobias, bipolar disorder, and obsessive-compulsive disorder (OCD).
+According to research from 2017, internet-based CBT is an economical and effective way to treat several mental health conditions, including phobias, bipolar disorder, and OCD.

 Research from 2021 found that live video psychotherapy sessions were as effective as in-person sessions.
 The video sessions involving CBT for anxiety, depression, and PTSD were most effective.